 Another great restaurant in Pézenas.

 Ken and Alison are an American couple.
 Ken is a gourmet chef.
 They run wonderful multi-course dinners once or twice a month in the summer held in various local vineyards where, of course, you are offered a variety of wines from that vineyard.
 These dinners are very popular with the local English-speaking population – and must be booked in advance.
 You can check the schedule of their upcoming events here.

 We will be checking out other restaurants in the future.
-In the meantime, you might want to look at the following review sites:
+In the meantime, you might want to look at the following review site:

 For lovers of blue cheese, a visit to the village of Roquefort and its caves is a pilgrimage of sorts.
 Depending on the season, you can see the cheese being made, and buy direct from the source.

 Drive down to Bouziques, a fishing village on the Étang de Thau, and order oysters or mussels straight from the étang in one of the many restaurants.

 There is a Super U supermarket in Roujan – about 5 minutes away.
-And if the kids are desperate, there’s also a McDonald’s in Pézenas and pizza places in Roujan (see the bulletin board in Libellule for the pizza menu.
+And if the kids are desperate, there’s also a McDonald’s in Pézenas and the bakery in Neffiès makes Pizzas every evening except Thursday and Sunday (see the bulletin board in Libellule for the pizza menu).

 Other Food Links

-You can purchase the Mas Rolland goat cheese from the the farm which isn’t too far away (or from Les Fées Confiot’).
-Also, in Neffiès, at 1 chemin des Loubières, the Ferme de Cabridoule is a goat cheese producer.
+You can purchase the Mas Rolland goat cheese from the the farm which isn’t too far away.
+Also, in Neffiès, at 1 chemin des Loubières, the Ferme de Cabridoule is a goat cheese producer whose cheeses are available at Alma on a seasonal basis.